 Snacks or a picnic turns a walk into an outing, which immediately sounds more fun.

 Giving yourself and your family time to stop and take in your surroundings will not only make you appreciate being outside more, but it’ll also help refuel you for the walk back home.
+Don't forget to pack a picnic blanket!
+This Go Explore Picnic Game doubles up as a large waterproof rug.

 Take turns to add a line to a story or poem using things you pass on your walk for inspiration.
 Imagine who lives in a house, or where people who drive past are going.
 Kids love to use their imagination, and it’s a great way to keep them entertained on a walk.